Source: http://feedproxy.google.com/~r/Techcrunch/~3/wI8yXURFq8M/

 Supermodel Natalia Vodianova, stands by a Dior letterbox and telephone booth, at a photo call for Dior in Harrods store, west London, to unveil a pop up store, exhibition and cafe, Thursday, Mar.
 14, 2013.
 (Photo by Joel Ryan/Invision/AP)

-(AP) ?
+NEW YORK (AP) ?
 Diane von Furstenberg, herself an inspiration to some, is honoring the women she looks up to, including newscaster Robin Roberts.

 Recipients of this year's DVF Awards were announced Monday.
 They include Roberts, who gets the lifetime leadership award for the "extraordinary grace and courage" she has shown in her fight against breast cancer and a blood disorder, according to a statement from von Furstenberg's Diller-von Furstenberg Family Foundation.